How is the information about psychiatric drugs on this page different from what’s provided by other online resources, and why should I read it?

 Z-drugs are known to cause dependence.
 Therefore, after a period of regular use of the drugs, it becomes increasingly likely that a person will experience unusually poor sleeps – among many other possible adverse physical and mental effects – for a period of time after suddenly stopping taking them.

 All of the Z-drugs come with FDA warnings that people who take Z-drugs regularly for even short periods will experience more than normal degrees of trouble sleeping when they stop taking the drugs.
 This is sometimes referred to as “rebound insomnia”.
 The frequency, intensity and duration of rebound insomnia or other withdrawal effects varies depending on many factors, such as the dose a person was taking, and how regularly and for how long the person was taking the drug.
 However, it is known that dependence and other mild-to-severe withdrawal effects such as rebound insomnia can occur even after just a week or two of nightly use at recommended dose levels.
 See below for more information about dependence and withdrawal effects.
-(For more information about dependence, see The Withdrawal Project’s overview essay, “Psychiatric Drug Tolerance, Dependence and Withdrawal”.)
+(For more information about dependence, see The Inner Compass Initiative’s overview essay, “Psychiatric Drug Tolerance, Dependence and Withdrawal”.)

 How safe or dangerous are Z-drugs?
 Do I really need to read about and concern myself with all of those apparently minor or rare adverse effects?